johnno1962/HotReloading/README.md

 ![Icon](http://johnholdsworth.com/HotAdding.png)

-Then you can do this...
+Then you can do this (using the simulator)...
 ![Icon](http://johnholdsworth.com/HotReloading.png)

 To try out an example project that is already set-up, clone this fork of